 Medial plica syndrome

-- The knee should be resting.
+The knees should be resting.
 If the injury was due to sports like running, stay away from this sport until your knee is fully healed.

-- Utilize an Ice pack.
-Applying ice on the injured knee joint at least three times daily for 20 minutes at a stretch will decrease pain and inflammation.
+Utilize an ice pack.
+Applying ice to the injured knee joint at least three times daily for 20 minutes at a stretch will decrease pain and inflammation.
 Ice packs are available for purchase in pharmacies or on the internet.

 If the home remedies aren’t working, the patient should see an experienced doctor to determine the most effective treatment method.

-Exercises that strengthen and stretch the knee could help lessen pain and inflammation.
-The best exercises to treat Inner knee pain inside will be determined by the reason and must be tailored to the particular.
+Exercises: Exercises that strengthen and stretch the knee could help lessen pain and inflammation.
+The best exercises to treat inner knee pain will be determined by the reason and must be tailored to the particular

 Possible exercises include:

-- Make a slight bend at the knees and just enough to activate your quadriceps muscle.
+Make a slight bend at the knees, just enough to activate your quadriceps muscle.

 Signs and symptoms

-The pain in the knee can appear as a sharp, sharp or aching, dull sensation.
+The pain in the knee can appear as a sharp, aching, or dull sensation.